jcuna/graphql-lambda-boilerplate/README.md

 3. Use Chrome for GraphQL IDE, portainer, and Traefik UIs.
 4. Follow directions printed on terminal upon running `./service` commands
 5. If you want to see test coverage on your browser, run `./service test-cov` then navigate to `src/tests/coverage/lcov-report` and open index.html on browser
+6. In linux, if you continously get `Please have docker running first.`.
+Make sure your user has access to run docker.
+Try `docker ps` and note the output.

 ## Example to deploy to AWS Lambda